Berk Akalın

 Berk Akalın (born January 20, 1995) is a retired Turkish ice dancer.

 With wife and former ice dance partner, Katarina DelCamp, he competed at the 2025 European Championships and the 2025 World Championships.
 They are also the 2025 Ephesus Cup bronze medalists.

 With former ice dance partner, Yuliia Zhata, he competed at the 2021 World Championships.

 With former ice dance partner, Çağla Demirsal, he is the 2011 Turkish national champion and placed fourteenth at the 2013 World Junior Championships.

 Personal life

 Akalın was born on 20 January 1995 in Bursa, Turkey.

 He married his skating partner, Katarina DelCamp, on 7 December 2022 in West Palm Beach, Florida after just a three-day-long engagement.
 The couple married again in Ankara, Turkey on 7 December 2024.

+Following his competitive retirement in 2025, Akalın began performing as a professional show skater with Royal Caribbean International, appearing in ice shows aboard cruise ships.

+In 2026, Akalın was elected to the Board of Directors of the Turkish Ice Skating Federation.